electro-framework/interop/Interfaces/Http/RouterInterface.md

 Electro has a main, application-level, request handling stack.
 At a specific point on that stack, there is a **routing middleware handler**, also known as a **router**.

-The router makes the request/response flow into a parallel tree-like structure of routes, comprised of patterns and routable elements (where most of them are also request handlers).
-This will be explained further ahead.
+The router branches the request/response flow into a parallel tree-like structure of routes, comprised of patterns and routable elements (where most of them are also request handlers).
+This will be explained further below.

 You can picture this as a tree-like structure whose root is attached to a point in the linear request handling stack.
 The request/response must flow trought that tree before returning to the main stack, where it may resume traveling forward (if there is no complete response to send back) or it may turn back and send the generated response backwards for eventual further processing and output to the HTTP client.

-Now, let's talk about routing.

 ### Routables